14 Top-Rated Small Towns in Wisconsin

 Sister Bay has one of the best waterfronts in Door County, making it a great small town to visit for some Wisconsin water sports.
 You can rent kayaks and stand up paddleboards from local outfitters or take guided kayak tours of the lighthouses and caves in the area.

-The area has quite a bit of historical experiences, from the restored 1800s farm buildings at the Corner of the Past Historical Museum to the Death's Door Maritime Museum that chronicles the area's commercial fishing history.
+The area has quite a few historical experiences, from the restored 1800s farm buildings at the Corner of the Past Historical Museum to the Death's Door Maritime Museum, which chronicles the area's commercial fishing history.
 For a day on the water, you can take a trip on a tall ship with Sail Door County out of the Sister Bay marina.

 No visit to Sister Bay is complete without a visit to Al Johnson's Swedish Restaurant.
 The restaurant has been a staple in Sister Bay since 1949, known for the live goats eating grass from the rooftop.
 Go hungry to enjoy large portions of Swedish delicacies like Swedish pancakes with lingonberries.